klaviyo/commercetools-klaviyo/plugin/docs/how_to_run_bulk_import.md

 #### CPU allocation

 Some serverless technologies (e.g. Cloud Run) by default allocate CPU only during request processing.
-The bulk import APIs once called, accept the request and return immediately the HTTP response 202, the import process then runs in background.
-In this case the service CPU needs to be allocated all the time to avoid that the background import process is killed.
+The bulk import APIs once called, accepts the request and returns immediately the HTTP response 202, the import process then runs in background.
+In this case the service CPU needs to be allocated all the time to prevent the background import process from being killed.

 ### Environment variables